AlunAlun/Obsidian/V-CXO/Notes/Fast Future Executive/Clients/Halliburton/Halliburton course initial feedback.md

 My CV: Please see below an updated CV - both for use in this deck, and in wider usage (e.g. on the FFE site)

-Dr. Alun Evans
+Dr. Alun Evans, Barcelona

-Barcelona
+- Virtual CXO, AssuringBusiness.com

-Former CEO, Co-Founder, Freeverse.io
+- Former CEO, Co-Founder, Freeverse.io

-20 years of experience in digital b
+- 20 years of experience in digital business management

-Former CEO, Shar3d.com
+- Former CEO, Shar3d.com

-Ph.D.
+- Ph.D.
 In Medical Physics

-Lectures At La Salle - Universitat Ramon Llull

-Co-Author, The Fast Future Blur
+- Co-Author, The Fast Future Blur

-Instructor, Caltech Future Skills Academy
+- Instructor, Caltech Future Skills Academy

-Dr. Alun has over 15 years' experience in the tech industry for entertainment,

-and has a strong passion for building teams with a strong collaborative
+Dr. Alun has over 15 years' experience in the tech industry for entertainment, and has a strong passion for building teams with a strong collaborative

 culture, that are focused on creating products that solve genuine problems.